daratourt/Predicting-Heart-Failure-with-Machine-Learning-Techniques/README.md

-# Evaluating the Impact of Under-Sampling Techniques on Imbalanced Healthcare Data: A Case Study on Cardiovascular Disease Prediction
+# Evaluating the Impact of Under-Sampling Techniques on Imbalanced Healthcare Data: A Case Study on Heart Failure Prediction